 General and administrative expenses for the three months ended April 30, 2023, were \$2.6 million, a slight decrease of \$0.1 million or 2% compared to the same period in Fiscal 2022.

-General and administrative expenses for Fiscal 2023, were \$11.2 million, an increase of \$0.4 million or 3% when compared to the same period last year.
+General and administrative expenses for Fiscal 2023, were \$11.2 million, an increase of \$0.4 million or 3% when compared to the same period in Fiscal 2022.
 The increase is attributed to higher bad debt expense and stock-based compensation, partially offset by lower professional fees.
-The higher bad debt expense in Fiscal 2023 compared to Fiscal 2022 resulted from a recovery recognized in Fiscal 2022.
+The higher bad debt expense in the current year compared to Fiscal 2022 resulted from a recovery recognized in Fiscal 2022.